YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Changelog/Index.rst

            replaces the SAV Library one.
          - New feature added to deal with edit or single views that may change depending on a cutif condition.
-         - Compatibility with the “Fluid” version for TYPO3 4.6 added.
+         - Compatibility with the fluid version for TYPO3 4.6 added.

-0.1.2    - Compatibility with the “Fluid” versions for TYPO3 4.4 and TYPO3 4.5
+0.1.2    - Compatibility with the fluid versions for TYPO3 4.4 and TYPO3 4.5
            added (compatibility with TYPO3 4.3 is no more supported).

 0.1.1    - Small bugs corrected and several features improved in the code